Speedmirage/Project-2/README.md

 1) Write the Game Entry class that we worked on in chapter 3. === DONE ===

-2) Implement a class template singly linked list as we did in chapter 3
+2) Implement a class template singly linked list as we did in chapter 3 ==DONE==

-3) Write a test program to show that you can create three different lists (gameList, intList and doubleList) using the list template to store GameEntry, integers and doubles respectively.
+3) Write a test program to show that you can create three different lists (gameList, intList and doubleList) using the list template to store GameEntry, integers and doubles respectively. ==Partically Done==

 Step 2: Customize